 - 1 handful of baby spinach

-- Put a small frying pan over a medium heat and add a small knob of butter.
-When the butter has melted add the mushrooms plus a couple of twists of salt and pepper.
+- Put a small frying pan over a medium heat and add a teaspoon of butter.
+When the butter has melted add the mushrooms.
 Fry the mushrooms for a couple of minutes on each side and then add a handful of spinach.
 Stir to help the spinach wilt.

-- Crack the eggs into a cup or small jug and whisk roughly with a fork.
-Add the grated cheese and stir to combine.
+- Meanwhile, crack the eggs into a cup or small jug and whisk with a fork.
+Add the grated cheese, salt and pepper, and stir to combine.

-- Fold the omelette and tip onto a plate.
-Serve with a simple salad and a nice chunk of crusty bread.
+- Fold the omelette in half and tip out onto a plate.
+Serve with a simple salad and a nice big chunk of crusty French bread.